SANHS Local History Committee

 Our 2019 symposium on “Victorian Architects and Architecture” attracted a wide range of people to hear distinguished speakers like Julian Orbach, Jerry Sampson and John Crockford-Hawley.
 We also visited the beautiful St. Andrew’s Church, Taunton.

 We arranged a 2022 programme full of talks and live events.
-Keep an eye on this page for news.
 We had a talk in Castle House in Taunton in March and visited a new museum in Watchet in April.
-We also planned a walk round historic Exeter in June.
-Moreover, on 21 May we had a joint event with the archaeological committee on “Roman Somerset“.
+In June a small group enjoyed a guided tour of historic Exeter.
+Our first post-Covid symposium in May was a successful joint event with the archaeological committee on “Roman Somerset“.

 EARLY SANHS EVENTS